dtrung98/MusicPlayer/README.md

 ### License

-This project is licensed under the GNU License - see the [LICENSE.md](https://github.com/LICENSE.md) file for details
+This project is licensed under The GNU General Public License v3.0 - see the [LICENSE.md](https://github.com/trungdinhle/LICENSE.md) file for details

 ### Acknowledgments